Mobile World Congress 19 Daily Roundups

 Nokia announced that their Nokia 9 PureView (the one with 5 cameras that looks like Squishy from Monsters inc) will be retailing in the U.S. from March 3 at a marked down price of $599.
 Energiser’s new phone, Power Max P18K Pop, made by Avenir, promises a 50 day battery life from one charge.
 The device isn’t slim or sleek though, leading to tech fans describing it as an “absolute unit” and the “thick boi” of the mobile world.

 Huawei, as always, topped the leaderboard for news coverage today, with 675 articles.
 As if the US weren’t tarnishing Huawei’s reputation enough already with spying allegations, many attendees were less than pleased to discover that the Mate X has a hidden fourth camera.
-When asked how to mobile knows which side of the phone to show the screen on, and if there is a hidden sensor, CMO Herman Zhu replied: “you are right, but we didn’t really tell people about that feature.”
+When asked how the mobile knows which side of the phone to show the screen on, and if there is a hidden sensor, CMO Herman Zhu replied: “you are right, but we didn’t really tell people about that feature.”

 In non-mobile news, Oral-B unveiled an artificial intelligence toothbrush, named Genius X, that offers personalized feedback on the areas of the mouth that require additional attention.
 Oculus Rift impressed with their combination of 5G and VR.
 Those at the conference today were able to immerse themselves in virtual reality as they became spider-man for a few minutes, casually swinging through the streets of New York.